How to Rent an Apartment in Japan as a Foreigner: 2026 Guide

 • Repair and cleaning fees

-Ask for English explanation or bring a Japanese-speaking friend if possible.
+Tip: Ask for an English explanation or bring a Japanese-speaking friend.

 9. Moving In: Utilities & Setup